LattePandaTeam/Docs/content/alpha_edition/io_playability.md

 The E key interface allows PCI-E X2, USB 2.0, I2C, or UART.

+!!! question
+    It's possible to extend 2nd network card and graphic card with converter card.
+And we trust there will be more m.2 products from the market, like movidius ai accelerator.
+Feel free to share your idea with us via this [github docs repo](https://github.com/LattePandaTeam/Docs).

 ## USB 3.0 Interface

 This is the most common interface.
 All three are USB 3.0 which allows transfering data up to 5 Gbit/s (625 MB/s), 10 times faster than the USB 2.0 standard!
 Due to the large bandwith, LattePanda can connect more accessories such as RealSense camera and virtual reality headsets.